How To Practice – Session 10

 John Bruna provides commentary on the text ‘How To Practice’ by His Holiness the Dalai Lama.
 This is session 10 in the series.

 Our Way of Compassion Dharma Center’s regular Wednesday teaching facilitated by John Bruna.
-This teaching is the 14th session in a series of teachings on Seven-Point Mind Training.
-The teaching began the third point (using unfavorable circumstances as aids to awakening) and took place on June 14th, 2017 at our center in Carbondale, CO.
-Our teachings…
+This teaching is the 13th session in a series of teachings on Seven-Point Mind Training.
+The teaching concluded the second point and took place on June 7th, 2017 at our center in Carbondale, CO.
+Our teachings are always offered freely.
+If you…